cocmd/website/docs/packages/from_hub/prometheus.md

 :::

-This package contains no playbooks
+This package contains 1 playbooks:

+### prometheus.query-condition (Any)
+Run a prometheus query and check if a condition is true

+run it with: `cocmd run prometheus.query-condition`